leonidg/gitdoc/Git.md

 You can see that Git noticed that our file changed.
 It also suggests a few options:

 * You can commit the change.
 To do this, run `git add foo.txt` again, as the output suggests.
 Note that this is confusing (there's that UI again!) since we're not adding the file to the repository like last time.
 The "`add`" in `git add` is really talking about adding the file to the staging area.
-* You can discard the change.
+* You can discard the change, setting `foo.txt` back to its state in the latest commit.
 To do this, Git suggests running `git checkout -- foo.txt`.
 This command obviously is unintuitive (what does "checkout" have to do with discarding?) and also turns out to not be the only way to accomplish this.
 We'll discuss this later.

 Note that discarding the change is permanent.
 Since we've never told Git about this change (i.e. we haven't even added it to the staging area yet, let alone committed it), this is data you **can** lose if you discard it.
 On the other hand, if you committed it and later did something to lose the commit, chances are that you can get it back.
 This brings us to an important lesson: **commit early and commit often**.
 It is **much** better to have too many commits than to few.
 Git provides a lot of nice tools for making lots of small commits unobtrusive.
 But if you delete data Git doesn't know about, it's gone for good.